 - At your first appointment you will meet with staff to discuss what your needs are for services.
-Staff will talk with you about your medical and family history, problems you've been having and what you want from Region Ten services. - After your appointment, if you still need and want services, you will be referred to a primary provider/case manager.
-This person will work with you to develop a plan (Individual Service Plan) for helping you with your needs and goals. - While you are getting services it is important for you to let staff know how you feel about the care you are receiving, whether you like the services, if they are helping and if you are satisfied with the services.
-You may be asked to complete various surveys to help determine your satisfaction with the services you receive(d). - As early as possible, we would like for you to help staff develop a plan for what will happen after your services end.
-We would like for you to tell us what you hope will happen and what life will be like when you are no longer in need of services from Region Ten. - If you have a general complaint about your services, you may contact Sheri Gauthier, Compliance Services Program Manager at (434) 972-1868.
+Staff will talk with you about your medical and family history, problems you've been having and what you want from Region Ten services. - After your appointment, if you still need and want services, you will be referred to a primary provider/Case Manager.
+This person will work with you to develop a plan (Individual Service Plan) for helping you with your needs and goals. - While you are receiving services, it is important for you to let staff know how you feel about the care you are receiving, whether you like the service, if they are helping you and if you are satisfied with the services.
+You may be asked to complete various surveys to help determine your satisfaction with the services you receive or received. - As early as possible, we would like for you to help staff develop a plan for what will happen after your services end.
+We would like for you to tell us what you hope will happen and what life will be like when you are no longer in need of services from Region Ten. - If you have a general complaint about your services, you may contact Rachel Kozella, Compliance Manager, at (434) 972-1895 or by email at Rachel.Kozella@regionten.org.